Tangomagia: Program

-In 2013, in cooperation with the Muziekgebouw aan 't IJ, there is one evening where non-dancers can visit the festival.
-During the concert of Sexteto Silencio, there is an opportunity to enjoy the music.
-The concert is promoted by the Muziekgebouw.
+In 2013, in cooperation with the Muziekgebouw aan 't IJ, there was one evening where non-dancers could visit the festival.
+During the concert of Sexteto Silencio, there was an opportunity to enjoy the music.
+The concert was promoted by the Muziekgebouw.

 Locations

 In 2005 they used "Crea" for the workshops, "Muziekgebouw aan het IJ", "De Duif" (a church) and "Hotel Arena" for the milongas.
 In previous years they also used the Beurs van Berlage and "Meervaart".

-In 2013, the festival starts in "De Kompaszaal" and has a main evening in "Het Muziekgebouw aan het IJ".
-The heart of the festival is "Dansmakers aan het IJ" in the former Kromhout plant.
-The final evening will be in "De Duif".
+In 2013, the festival started in "De Kompaszaal" and had a main evening in "Het Muziekgebouw aan het IJ".
+The heart of the festival was "Dansmakers aan het IJ" in the former Kromhout plant.
+The final evening was in "De Duif".